deloitte-uk-systems-engineering/sde-learning-development-pathway/README.md

 Upon completion of this course, you would acquire the following skills:

 - :muscle: Create web application with Java Spring Boot framework
-- :ledger: Connecting your web application to a PostgreSQL database
+- :ledger: Connect your web application to a PostgreSQL database
 - :lock: Add user authentications with Spring Security

 #### Time Required